nbailey20/Twilify/README.md

 Easy AWS or GCP-based serverless deployment automated via Terraform.

 ## Current Version: 2.0.0 - Multi-Cloud (AWS & GCP) Support
 One-script installation/deployment into AWS or GCP (why not both? ;) and automated Twilio webhook configuration for easy use.
-Once texted, initial playlist is created with name "Twilify" within seconds.
+Once texted, initial Spotify playlist is created with name "Twilify" within seconds.
 Experiment with personalized playlist customization through text-based keywords, grant your friends permission to text the app themselves, investigate a hit new track and see how it was generated, but most importantly - quit trying to decide what music to listen to!

 # Installation